-The Company entered into an RSGA, with its Chief Executive Officer, Charles Cargile, effective March 29, 2017, which is subject to the 2016 Plan.
-All shares issuable under the RSGA are valued as of the grant date at \$10.50 per share.
-The RSGA provides for the issuance of up to 71,429 shares of the Company's common stock.
-The restricted shares shall vest as follows: 23,810 of the restricted shares shall vest on the one (1) year anniversary of the effective date, and the balance, or 47,619 restricted shares, shall vest in twenty-four (24) equal monthly installments commencing on the one (1) year anniversary of the effective date.
+The Company entered into an RSGA, with its Chief Executive Officer, Charles Cargile, effective March 29, 2017, which was subject to the 2016 Plan.
+All shares issued under the RSGA were valued as of the grant date at \$10.50 per share.
+The RSGA provided for the issuance of up to 71,429 shares of the Company's common stock.
+The restricted shares vested as follows: 23,810 of the restricted shares vested on the one (1) year anniversary of the effective date, and the balance, or 47,619 restricted shares, vested in twenty-four (24) equal monthly instalments commencing on the one (1) year anniversary of the effective date.